 Children in KS2 who do not have a secure phonic knowledge will access daily phonics lessons tailored to their target sounds and phases following the RWI programme.
 These children will access additional comprehension tasks in writing lessons and throughout the wider curriculum.

 Fresh Start Phonics is delivered in Year 5 and 6 and replaces Friday's cold application session for children who require additional phonics.

 Targets (Reading and Writing)

-Our reading and writing targets are set for each Year group from Reception to Year 6.
+Our reading and writing targets are set for each Year group from Year 1 to Year 6.
 They reflect the skills taught that are expected for each year group and we share them with parents on a termly basis so that you can accurately track your child's progress and support them as necessary.

 This section is about the speaking and listening cross-curricular opportunities that the children will experience through our rich curriculum that we offer here at Parkfield.

 This section details about our SPAG learning.
 The children will be taught these skills discretely, as well as during English writing lessons, where the skills will link to their writing.
 When children are ready, they will take spellings home to learn and be 'tested' on a Friday.
 The test is a learning opportunity at each stage, where misconceptions are addressed immediately and the children are empowered.
 We then celebrate spellings in a termly 'Spelling Bee'.